sam6akj/yiu/README.md

 it redirects you to the home page when you click on it.

 ***2) Sign-up Form, which includes:***
-- First Name input field.

 - Email address input field.
+- Username input field.
 - Password input field.

-- Sign-up Button: It has a validation option, if any field in the form is empty it will be disabled.
-If the form fields have any data it will be active and will send the data to the firebase database in the backend for registration.
-It has also an error handling function.
+The button is disabled until all form fields are filled.
+Once valid data is entered in all fields, the button becomes active, allowing the form to be submitted and the data to be sent to the MongoDB database for registration.

-- Link to Sign-in Page:  it redirects you to the sign-in page.
+- Link to Login Page:  it redirects you to the login page.

 ***3) Footer:***